 Under the Company's Net Profits Plan, all oil and gas wells that are completed or acquired during a year are designated within a specific pool.
 Key employees recommended by senior management and designated as participants by the Company's Compensation Committee of the Board of Directors and employed by the Company on the last day of that year become entitled to payments under the Net Profits Plan after the Company has received net cash flows returning 100 percent of all costs associated with that pool.
 Thereafter, ten percent of future net cash flows generated by the pool are allocated among the participants and distributed at least annually.
 The portion of net cash flows from the pool to be allocated among the participants increases to 20 percent after the Company has recovered 200 percent of the total costs for the pool, including payments made under the Net Profits Plan at the ten percent level.
 The Net Profits Plan has been in place since 1991.
 Pool years prior to and including 2005 are fully vested.
-The 2006 and 2007 Pool years carry a vesting period of three years, whereby one-third is vested at the end of the year for which participants if a dijusted base salary paid during the year to which the pool relates.
+The 2006 and 2007 Pool years carry a vesting period of three years, whereby one-third is vested at the end of the year for which participation is designated and one-third vests on each of the following two anniversary dates.
+The 2006 and 2007 Pool years include a cap whereby the maximum benefit to full participants from a particular year's pool is limited to 300 percent of a participating individual's adjusted base salary paid during the year to which the pool relates.
 In December 2007 the Board approved a restructuring of the Company's incentive compensation programs.
 The change in the incentive compensation structure is designed to replace the current programs involving the grant of RSUs and the grant of participation interests in the Net Profits Plan with a single long-term incentive program utilizing performance shares.
 As a result, the 2007 Net Profits Plan pool will be the last pool established by the Company.